Windows 10/11 on an older Mac with full driver compatibility

 It is not difficult to install, but it is difficult to get brightness adjustment working, as shown in this YouTube video.
 We do not want it stuck at the maximum.
 If you follow some steps, brightness adjustment will work.

-The trick is to use legacy mode instead of EFI mode.
+The trick is to start up using legacy BIOS mode instead of EFI mode.
 EFI mode is usually better, but not this time.
+(Scroll to the end of this page if you are curious why)

-The setup process is explained in this video.
+The setup process is demonstrated in this video.
 This page is the written version.

 A note about Windows 11 support

 Needless to say, this machine does not support Windows 11 officially, so installing in legacy mode does not make things any less supported.
 Security updates will arrive, but they will end eventually.
 Security updates have already ended for Windows 11 version 21H2 and 22H2.
-If you have Windows 11 version 23H2, security updates end in November 2025, merely one month after Windows 10.
+Windows 11 version 23H2 security updates end in November 2025, merely one month after Windows 10.

-Newer Windows 11 feature updates that include more security updates, like 24H2 and so on, may not run at all because the kernel is updated to absolutely require a newer CPU from at least 2010.
+Newer Windows 11 feature updates that include more security updates, like 24H2, 25H2 and so on, may not run at all because the kernel is updated to absolutely require a newer CPU from at least 2010.

 Boot up the Windows 10/11 installer in legacy mode on a Mac

-A Mac cannot directly boot up from USB flash drives in legacy mode.
+Macs cannot boot up from USB flash drives in legacy mode, at least not directly.
+Why?
+Because it was not a common thing back when these machines were new.
 This means you need a CD or DVD for installation.

-If your Mac's internal optical drive is removed or broken, you can use an external USB optical drive.
+If your Mac's internal optical drive is broken or not installed, you can use an external USB optical drive.

 Download the ISO file for Windows 10 or Windows 11, then pick one of these two options: